mikemorris12/UTCDW_Guidebook/Chapter4/section4.1_bias_correction_methods.md

 ### 4.1.3 Quantile Mapping Methods
 **Empirical Quantile Mapping**

-As discussed, empirical quantile mapping can be used to map data sampled from one probability distribution to another.
+As discussed, empirical quantile mapping (EQM) can be used to map data sampled from one probability distribution to another.
 Empirical quantile mapping takes the $k$'th quantile of the input (climate model) distribution and maps it to the $k$'th quantile of the target (observed) distribution.
 For a random variable $X$, the $k$'th quantile is given by the inverse CDF evaluated at $k$, i.e.

 $$x_{k} = F_{X}^{-1}(k)$$